If you find yourself in or around Waiakane, these are five of the best Waikanae walks that’ll satisfy all.

 I can never seem to get a glimpse of Kapiti Island when I’m here (pesky clouds), but the terrain and views of the other ridges making up the ranges are amazing (check the full post below for more photos).
 At 11km with 1000 metres or so of elevation, you’ve got a good few hours of adventure here.

-As it’s the hardest of these Waikanae walks, if you’re an inexperienced hiker you’ll be better off tackling the Hemi Matenga walk.
+As it’s the hardest of these, and better fits Waikanae hikes, if you’re an inexperienced hiker you’ll be better off tackling the Hemi Matenga walk.

 5. PHARAZYN RESERVE